Last Updated on

 Your website is not going to be fast if you have a low-quality web hosting, your images are not optimized, and you don’t leverage browser caching.

-Try to choose a plain theme that is proven to perform good.
+Try to choose a plain theme that is proven to perform well.
 Common problems people do, using visually super performing themes that have poor performance.

 Unless it is necessary for your niche, stay away from themes that come by default with all kind animations, and other junk you don’t plan to use.